dickhardt/node-a2p3/README.md

 #### register.js
 If you change the `appid` or `resources` in your `config.json` file, you can generate a new `vault.json` file

-	npm run-script register
+	node node_modules\a2p3\setup\register.js config.json

+This assumes config.json is in the current directory.
-which will generate a new `vault.json` file in `node_modules/a2p3` for you assuming all went well.
+This command will generate a new `vault.json` file in the current directory for you assuming all went well.

 ##API Documentation